10 Smart Ways to Give Your Child Choices (Over 50 Examples Included)

 Tips On Giving Choices to Children

 - Don’t give too many choices.
 Due to brain development, too many choices can just lead to overwhelm.
 Usually, 2 is enough.
+When you consider how many choices to give, use commons sense.
+The younger the child, the less choices they can handle.
+There is such a thing as giving a child too many choices.

 - You should be fine with whatever the child chooses.
 If not, this is probably a loaded choice which is manipulation, not a choice.
 Example: Would you rather do your homework now or stay home tomorrow from the pool and do it?
 Just say, if you don’t do your homework now, you will do it during your pool time tomorrow.
 This isn’t a time for choice.